Sutured manifold hierarchies and the Thurston norm: An approach for computing the Thurston norm

 We claim that there is a surface $Q$ that is isotopic to $Q_0$ in $M_{\ell_1\cup\ell_2}$ and that intersects $\ell_3$ always with the same sign.
 Let us now explain how the second part of the lemma follows from this claim.
-Since $Q$ is taut and intersects $\ell_3$ always with the same sign, $Q\cap M_L$ is taut too.
-Moreover, the number of intersections between $\ell_3$ and $Q$ must equal the absolute value of their algebraic intersection number:
+Since $Q$ is norm-minimising and always intersects $\ell_3$ with the same sign, $Q\cap M_L$ is norm-minimising too.
+Moreover, the number of intersections between $\ell_3$ and $Q$ is the absolute value of their algebraic intersection number: